kb2ma/cotel/README.md

 See the screenshots in the links above.

 Cotel runs as a native executable.
-We have created an AppImage based installer for Linux, available from the [Releases](https://github.com/kb2ma/cotel/releases) page for the repository.
+We have created an AppImage based installer for Linux, available from the repository [Releases](https://github.com/kb2ma/cotel/releases) page.

 Of course you also may build and run from source.
 See *Development* below.
 We have not attempted to build for Windows or OSX.